77ph/tgvoip/README.md

 tgvoip project

 VoIP Contest: Round 1
 General info about the contest is available on @contest.
-See also: This page in Russian

 The task in this round of the VoIP Contest is to build a system for testing voice calls with two participants.